 The District recognizes the value and potential of publishing on the Internet.
-School faculty and staff may create electronic home pages or group pages that seek to carry out official business and communication of the District's mission.
-All such pages must be accessible to the District, parent(s)/legal guardian(s), and students from an official school website within the District.
+School faculty and staff are encouraged to create electronic home pages or other pages that seek to carry out official business and communication of the District's mission.
+All such pages must be accessible to the District, parents, and students from an official school website within the District.
 All staff publishers must adhere to the policies of the District, and must comply with all relevant federal and state laws.
 Web pages shall not display personally identifiable student information unless explicit and verifiable written permission has been granted by the student's legal parent/guardian.
+Staff publishers will be responsible for maintaining their class or educational resource sites.
 Web pages must reflect positively upon the District and school.
-E-mail addresses/links on web pages must be a cfsdl6.org address.
+Web pages must include an e-mail address of the adult maintaining the page. addresses/links on web pages must be a cfsdl6.org address.
+School and teacher websites are the responsibility of the school principal, who designates a school Webmaster.
 The District provides computer services and networking to enhance the District's educational and administrative processes, and to improve communication with the world community.
 Material that fails to meet established educational objectives or that is in violation of a provision of District policy and administrative regulations will be removed.